Matheus Pereira (footballer, born 1998)

-Matheus Pereira da Silva (born 25 February 1998) is a Brazilian professional footballer who plays as an attacking midfielder for Fortaleza.
+Matheus Pereira da Silva (born 25 February 1998) is a Brazilian professional footballer who plays as an attacking midfielder for Corinthians on loan from Fortaleza.

 Career

 Early life

 Matheus began playing for Corinthians' academy at the age of eleven.
 He has been considered one of the club's most promising young players in years.

 Corinthians

 Matheus was elevated to the professional team in January 2015 for the team's pre-season in Florida, United States.
 He did not take part in any of the friendly matches, only participating in training sessions.
 He was a non-used substitute during several matches, most of them of the Campeonato Brasileiro Série A. He made his debut in a friendly match against ABC on 22 July 2015, playing the entire game, which was a celebration of ABC's centennial.

 Matheus made his official debut on 23 August 2015 in the second half of Corinthians' 3–0 victory against Cruzeiro at Arena Corinthians.
 His first official start was against Santos in a Copa do Brasil match on 26 August.